 Particular problems and issues of designing, managing and delivering services will be addressed.
 Issues include service challenge and breakthrough design, productivity, quality, innovation and flexibility, demand and capacity management, manpower planning, scheduling, technology management, strategy and integration.
 Prereq: OSCM 3001.

 OSCM 4020.
 Quality and Process Management.
 3 cr. hrs.

 A foundation to quality philosophies, principles, techniques and tools is provided.
 The interrelationship of each is highlighted through addressing customer focus, value and satisfaction; leadership and organizational change; process design, measurement and improvement; and bench marking.
 Application of decision making, planning and measurement tools will occur.
 Prereq: OSCM 3001.

 OSCM 4030.
 Supply Chain Strategy and Practice.
 3 cr. hrs.

 Managing logistics activities with emphasis on transportation, global sourcing, and international facility location.
 Issues related to the strategic and operational role of purchasing in a global supply chain management are also examined in depth.
 Prereq: OSCM 3001.

 OSCM 4060.
-Decision Modeling in Operations and Supply Chain Management.
+Quantitative Modeling in Operations and Supply Chain Management.
 3 cr. hrs.

 Introduction to spreadsheet-based decision modeling in operations and supply chain management, primarily using Microsoft Excel.
 Students are exposed to relevant decision models widely applied in industry.
 The focus is on relevance and application rather than theory.
 Topics include network and transportation models, linear programs, decision trees, and simulation.
 Prereq: MANA 2028 and OSCM 3001.